Office of the Ombudsman

 Empower students to address their concerns and problems

 Judge or assign the guilt or innocence of those accused of breaking the community standards of conduct

 Process work orders on campus residence repairs

-Get involved in grade disputes
+Get involved in course grade disputes

 Sometimes a student just doesn’t know where to go for certain kinds of help.
 Typical issues that our ombudsman assists students with are: